Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+Need to get the current QxH pin functions and verify that they are correct.
+The CAN bus at least needs to be tied in.
+Also, it has 3.3V run to it on the original power adapter board, but I don't see that in any bus diagram I have seen.

 On the CSKB standard, do we need to be able to operate as board 0?
 That affects board layout.